Nomad27/mobiquity-api-test/README.md

 API tests for some of the endpoints available at https://jsonplaceholder.typicode.com.

-#Tech stack
+# Tech stack
 1. Java 11
 2. Maven
 3. TestNG
 4. REST-assured

-#Running the tests
+# Running the tests

-Run by using the Maven
-mvn clean compile test
+ 1. mvn clean compile test

-Run by using the testng.xml file
+ 2. Run by using the testng.xml file

-Right click on testng.xml file and click on run
+ 3. Right click on testng.xml file and click on run